Typical defect of 7000 series alloys (rarely found in other alloys) which consists of a swelling of the superficial oxide layers.

 Aluminum (especially the 7000 series alloys) is a material subject to spontaneous oxidation.
 If after mechanical working is left wet with water or working oils, it tends to corrode.

-Sometimes corrosion is evident and it can be done with proper finishing techniques before the treatments, and other corrosion defects (which may also be profound) are highlighted by the oxidation itself, resulting in defective surface layer.
+Sometimes corrosion is evident and it can be removed with proper finishing techniques before the treatments, and other corrosion defects (which may also be profound) are highlighted by the oxidation itself, resulting in defective surface layer.